laubzega/tiny_printf_6502/README.md

 All options - ARG_LEADING_ZEROS | 496| 737
 All options | 644| 885

 When building for systems with available zero page locations, 26 bytes are moved from "DATA" to "ZEROPAGE" segment, further reducing the total size.
+Otherwise just three pointers (6 bytes) on the zeropage are required.